How to sort out your money if you become ill or disabled

-If you’ve recently become disabled, your life may have changed dramatically.
-You may want to make contact with others in a similar situation.
+If you’ve recently become disabled, your life might have changed dramatically.
+You might want to make contact with others in a similar situation.

 If you think your illness or disability is affecting your mental health make an appointment to see your GP.